Ah, your newborn won’t sleep unless held? It’s SO hard, right? Baby sleep during the newborn stage is by far the most difficult aspect of babyhood.

 She slept BEAUTIFULLY after all that cluster feeding.
 I mean honestly, she was likely too full and milk drunk to do anything else but sleep.

-If your baby doesn’t demand to cluster feed like mine did, still try to encourage her to nurse as much as possible.
-Offer the breast as much as possible in the hours before bedtime.
+If your baby doesn’t demand to cluster feed like mine did, still try to encourage her to nurse as much as possible in the few hours before bedtime.
+Offer the breast as much as possible in those hours.

 And again, don’t worry about causing bad sleeping habits at this point.
+By incorporating these tips, you will be starting to teach your baby some healthy sleep habits that will pay off in the future (such as a dark room, white noise).
+But don’t sweat the small stuff.
+If you have to feed to sleep, then I have good news.
+It’s okay to do it!
 Do what you can do (whatever you can do) to get yourself and your baby some sleep.